jy251209/WeatherForecast/README.md

 webdriver-manger start
 ```

-### Run the below command to make the application up and running
+### Run the below command to make the server up and running
 ```
 npm run start
 ```